-- A. Following a preliminary determination by the Commission that there is a likelihood that a proposed historic landmark may be eligible for designation, the Commission shall conduct a hearing and shall notify the party making the nomination, the owner(s) of record of the proposed historic landmark and the owners of record of any property within two hundred fifty feet (250') of the proposed historic landmark, as to the date, time, place and purpose of the public hearing.
-If the owner(s) of record is not the party making the nomination, the Commission's notice to the owner(s) of record of the proposed historic landmark shall also include a copy of the nominating petition, any supporting documentation submitted therewith and a form for use by the owner entitled the "Owner(s) of Record Statement of Position" form indicating the owner's support for or opposition to the proposed designation and a brief statement of the reasons therefor.
+A. Following a preliminary determination by the Commission that there is a likelihood that a proposed historic landmark may be eligible for designation, the Commission shall conduct a hearing and shall notify the party making the nomination, the owner(s) of record of the proposed historic landmark and the owners of record of any property within two hundred fifty feet (250') of the proposed historic landmark, by regular mail as to the date, time, place and purpose of the public hearing.
+Notice shall also be published in a newspaper of general circulation in the Village.
+The notice shall be sent and published not less than fifteen (15) days nor more than thirty (30) days prior to the date of the hearing.
+Such notice shall include the date, time and place of the hearing, a general description of the request to be heard, and the address or location of the property to which the request applies.
+If the owner(s) of record is not the party making the nomination, the Commission's notice to the owner(s) of record of the proposed historic landmark shall also include a copy of the nominating petition, any supporting documentation submitted therewith and a form for use by the owner entitled the "Owner(s) of Record Statement of Position" form indicating the owner's support for or opposition to the proposed designation and a brief statement of the owner's position.
 The form shall provide a return address for the Commission and shall direct the owner to return the completed form to the Commission no less than seven (7) days prior to the scheduled hearing.
 The form shall further indicate that the owner's failure to respond shall be presumed by the Commission to indicate the owner's support for the proposed designation.
 The owner may rebut this presumption by appearing at the hearing and testifying in opposition to the proposed designation.
-The Commission shall make every reasonable effort to contact personally or by telephone owner(s) of record who have not returned an executed owner's form to explain the designation process and to encourage the return of the signed form. - B. At the hearing the Commission shall take testimony and receive evidence from the nominators, owner(s) of record, and any other interested parties who wish to be heard and/or present evidence on the application of the criteria for designation, set forth in Section 7-9-5 of this Article, to the proposed historic landmark.
-The Commission shall hear testimony and receive evidence in accordance with such procedural rules as the Commission may, from time to time, propose and the Village Board may, from time to time, adopt for the purpose of governing the conduct of such hearings before the Commission.
-The procedural rules set forth in Exhibit B on file in the office of the Village Clerk and incorporated herein by reference, are hereby adopted as the rules of procedure governing the conduct of hearings before the Commission which rules shall be subject to amendment by action of the Commission and the Village Board as set forth above.
+The Commission shall make every reasonable effort to contact personally or by telephone owner(s) of record who have not returned an executed owner's form to explain the designation process and to encourage the return of the signed form.

+B. At the hearing the Commission shall take testimony and receive evidence from the nominators, owner(s) of record, and any other interested parties who wish to be heard and/or present evidence on the application of the criteria for designation, set forth in Section 7-9-4 of this Article, to the proposed historic landmark.
+The Commission shall hear testimony and receive evidence in accordance with such procedural rules that are not inconsistent with this Article as the Commission may, from time to time, propose and the Village Board may, from time to time, adopt for the purpose of governing the conduct of such hearings before the Commission.
 (Ord.
-1999-0-7, 3-15-99)
+1999-0-7, 3-15-99; amd.
+Ord.
+22-8, 2-7-2022)

-7-9-8: DESIGNATION OF HISTORIC LANDMARKS AND INTERIOR HISTORIC LANDMARKS:
+7-9-7: DESIGNATION OF HISTORIC LANDMARKS AND INTERIOR HISTORIC LANDMARKS: